silogen/kaiwo/docs/docs/getting-started/quickstart.md

   * The environmental variable `KAIWOCONFIG`, which points to the path where the config exists
   * Placing the config file in `~/.config/kaiwo/kaiwoconfig.yaml`

+!!!note
+    The `user` field should be the user's email address

 If you try to submit a workload without providing these values, you will be prompted to interactively create the Kaiwo config file.

 ### Managing workloads

-You can list currently running workloads by running `kaiwo manage`.
+You can list currently running workloads by running `kaiwo manage [flags]`.
 This displays a terminal application which you can use to:

 * Select the workload type
 * Delete the workload
 * List the workload logs
 * Port forward to the workload

+By default, only workloads that you have submitted are shown.
+You can use the following flags:

+* `-n / --namespace` to specify the namespace
+* `-u / --user` to specify a different user
+* `--all-users` to show workloads from all users

 ### Fetching workload logs